Metasequoia glyptostroboides: In China

 Pizhou, Jiangsu has the longest dawn redwood avenue in the world.
-The avenue is approximately 60 km long with over one million trees.
+The avenue is 47 km long and is lined with trees on its entire length.
+In total, the city has around five million trees along 400 km of streets.
 The Water Forest in Xinghua, Jiangsu is named after the many dawn redwood trees found there in the park.

+There is a large collection of dawn redwood in the Lushan Botanical Garden within Mount Lu, Jiangxi.

 In the United Kingdom

 The dawn redwood is frequently encountered across the UK.
 Growth has been fastest in the south-east, but it is believed the tree may have a longer future in the more humid western regions.
-The first dawn redwood to be planted out in the UK was at the Cambridge University Botanic Garden.
+The first dawn redwood to be planted in the UK was at the Cambridge University Botanic Garden.
 The seed was not from the Arnold expedition, but came to Cambridge directly.
-The Botanic Garden's Annual Report for 1949 declares: ‘Seeds of Metasequoia glyptostroboides, sent by Dr Silow from China to Professor F T Brooks, germinated freely.
+The Botanic Garden's Annual Report for 1949 declares: 'Seeds of Metasequoia glyptostroboides, sent by Dr Silow from China to Professor F T Brooks, germinated freely.
 Three of the seedlings have been planted out: one in the Yard at the back of the Range and two beside the Pond (now called the Lake).'
 The tree on the south-west side of the Lake is still living, as at July 2019.
 Seed distributed in the 1940s to Hillier Gardens near Winchester, UK, have thrived and are now the emblem of the gardens.
+A sapling planted in Stratford Park, Stroud in 1953 to commemorate the coronation of Queen Elizabeth II is now a large tree.
 The TROBI Champions are at Woking Park, Surrey: 22 m height by 144 cm d.b.h, Clare College, Cambridge: 21 m × 129 cm (planted 1949), and Wayford Woods, Somerset: 32 m × 99 cm.
 Several cultivars are available providing a range of different foliage colours and textures.
-The cultivar ‘Golden Oji’ has gained the Royal Horticultural Society’s Award of Garden Merit.
+The cultivar 'Golden Oji' has gained the Royal Horticultural Society's Award of Garden Merit.